faizanlkhan/Moon_Landing_Site_Selection_ML/README.md

+# This is the old first version, new version will be updated soon (Collab file)
 # 🛰️ Moon Landing Site Prediction – Environment Setup Guide

 This project uses Python and several scientific libraries for raster, image, and ML-based analysis to predict potential lunar landing sites.